Jasmine-Zhuang/TicketVendorSystem/phase2/accessibility.md

 ## Principle 4: Perceptible Information

-Text font is maximized for more important and essential information.
+Text font is enlarged for more important and essential information.

 Every visual element is clearly labeled.